seqcode/miniMDS/README.md

 ##### Number of threads

 miniMDS uses multithreading to achieve greater speed.
-By default, it uses the number of CPUs or number of partitions (whichever is smaller).
-You can set the number of threads to be smaller (but not greater) than the default using -n.
+By default, 3 threads are requested, because this is safe for standard 4-core desktop computers.
+However, the number of threads used will never exceed the number of processors or the number of partitions, regardless of what is requested.
+You can change the number of requested threads using -n.

-For example, to run miniMDS with three threads:
+For example, to run miniMDS with four threads:

-``python minimds.py -l GM12878_combined_22_100kb.bed -o GM12878_combined_22_10kb_structure.tsv -n 3 GM12878_combined_22_10kb.bed``
+``python minimds.py -l GM12878_combined_22_100kb.bed -o GM12878_combined_22_10kb_structure.tsv -n 4 GM12878_combined_22_10kb.bed``

 ##### Classical MDS